Partially smoothed information measures: Definitions and basic properties

 In the following, let $\Delta$ be a metric satisfying the above Properties 1--3.
-Moreover, we call a tuple $(\eps, \Delta)$ with $\eps \geq 0$ \emph{valid} for a state $\rho$ if $\Delta(\rho, 0) > \eps$, where $0$ denotes the additive identity.
-The following two definitions are rather standard (see, e.g., \cite{mybook} for an overview):
+Moreover, we call a tuple $(\eps, \Delta)$ with $\eps \geq 0$ \emph{valid} for a state $\rho$ if $\Delta(\rho, 0) > \eps$, where $0$ denotes the additive identity.\footnote{This is simply to ensure that the all zero matrix is not in an $\eps$-neighbourhood of $\rho$.} The following two definitions are rather standard (see, e.g., \cite{mybook} for an overview):

 \begin{definition} Let $\rho_{AB} \in \cS_{\circ}(AB)$ with valid $(\eps, \Delta)$.
 The {$(\eps,\Delta)$-smooth max-information of $A$ and $B$} is defined as\footnote{The original definition of the smooth max-information in~\cite[Eq.~12]{bertachristandl11} was slightly different and based on $D_{\max}(\tilde{\rho}_{AB} \| \tilde{\rho}_A \otimes \sigma_B)$.}